quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 10.1.2 of QUIC-TRANSPORT}}, the keep-alive interval depends on the timeout in the middlebox.

-If a path was not actively used for a while, an endpoint might consider to probe it before switching to active use if there are still other paths that are currently usable.
+If a path was not actively used for a while, an endpoint can probe it before switching to active use if there are still other paths that are currently usable.

 ### Early Abandon {#abandon-early}